rohitchavan-git/Functional2Imperative-java/README.md

-Java 8 has many new features and enhancements .
-In this repository we are going to learn Java 8 features but in diferent approach like
+This repository focuses on exploring the various new features and enhancements introduced in Java 8.
+However, we take a different approach by first solving problems using the functional programming style, and then converting them into imperative solutions to gain a deeper understanding of other Java 8 features.
+By following this approach, we can grasp the benefits and nuances of functional programming in Java and explore how it can be leveraged effectively.
-1stly we should solve our problem using Functional style, and then we convert it into imperative to understand the other java 8 features.
+Join us on this journey as we dive into Java 8 and unlock its potential in a practical and insightful manner.

 ## Before Start